d4n3sh/thedaneshproject/content/posts/2010-04-26-reduce-your-income-tax.md

   - 913682812

 ---
-It&#8217;s tax month.
+It's tax month.
 Few more days to go so make sure to have your [e-filling][1] done.

-Here&#8217;s a few tips to optimize your income tax contribution fr the coming years.
+Here's a few tips to optimize your income tax contribution fr the coming years.